 - Dogs that carry the MDR1 genetic mutation can develop seizures if given certain medications like ivermectin and loperamide.
-The most common breeds to have the MDR1 gene are border collies, Saint Bernards, Bernese mountain dogs, Australian and German shepherds, golden and labrador retrievers, longhaired whippets, Irish setters, and Old English and Shetland sheepdogs.
+The most common breeds to have the MDR1 gene are border collies, Saint Bernards, Bernese mountain dogs, Australian and German shepherds, golden and Fox red Labrador retrievers, longhaired whippets, Irish setters, and Old English and Shetland sheepdogs.
 A genetic test can be done to determine if your dog has the MDR1 genetic mutation.

-- Breeds with short, flat noses like boxers, pugs, Boston terriers, and English bulldogs can experience seizures secondary to heatstroke.
+- Breeds with short, flat noses like boxers, pugs, Boston terriers, and American bulldogs can experience seizures secondary to heatstroke.
 It is important for these breeds to only be outside briefly on days that are hot and humid.

 - Other breeds prone to idiopathic epilepsy include beagles, dachshunds, cocker and springer spaniels, Welsh corgis, wire fox terriers, Keeshonds, Siberian huskies, and poodles.